 What Kind of Mulch Should I Use?

 Newspaper is one of my favorite types of garden mulch.
 It is readily available, fairly cheap (maybe even free), and provides great weed control.
 Newspaper also disintegrates and can add nutrients to your soil.
-In places that I have used newspaper, I tend to find lots of earthworm activity.
+In places where I have used newspapers, I tend to find lots of earthworm activity.

 Pine Bark Mulch